EthanScott19/fairface-ai-generator/README.md

 ```bash
 python -m src.analysis.plot_skin_tone_comparison
 ```
 This will plot the results in a double bar chart, showing the skin tone distribution between your training set and your actual generated faces.
-You can modify this value to include gender as well.
+You can modify this file to include gender as well.